experimentalsoundingfinland/experimentalsoundingfinland.github.io/index.md

 - Real-time
 - Performative
 - Improvisatory

 ## Rules and criteria
 - No aesthetic filters
 - No nazis
 - No offensive, discriminatory, violent content

 ## How to add an event
 On [this page](calendar.md), currently under construction

 ## Contact us
 On [this page](contact.md), currently under construction.
-Please keep in mind that this site is a voluntary service - we will try to answer you quickly, but sometimes it might take a few days.
+Please keep in mind that this site is a community service - we will try to answer you quickly, but sometimes it might take a few days.

 <link rel="shortcut icon" type="image/x-icon" href="favicon.ico?">